kar-ik/network-scanner/README.md

-# Network Traffic Monitor
+# Network Scanner Tool

-This project contains a tool for real-time network traffic monitoring and analysis using Scapy .
+This project contains a tool for scanning network and IPs using Scapy .

 ## Installation